Fabrazyme (Agalsidase Beta-Rch)

 Driving and Operating Machinery

 Be careful before driving or using machines until you know how Fabrazyme affects you.
-The medication may cause dizziness, lightheadedness, tiredness, and sleepiness.
-Children should be careful with activities requiring attention such as riding bicycles or climbing.
+The medication may cause dizziness, lightheadedness, tiredness and sleepiness.
+Children should be careful when doing activities requiring attention such as riding bicycles or climbing.

 Storage

-Fabrazyme will be stored in the hospital or clinic pharmacy by healthcare professionals.
-The medication is used immediately after it has been prepared for infusion, so you don’t need to worry about storing it at home.
+Fabrazyme will be stored in the hospital or clinic pharmacy and will be used immediately after it has been prepared for infusion.
+You do not need to worry about storing this medication at home.

 Overdose Information

-Your treating doctor is trained to calculate the correct dose for you.
+Your treating doctor is trained to calculate the correct dose.
 There have been no reported overdoses of Fabrazyme.
 If you think you or your child have been given too much Fabrazyme, seek urgent medical attention.
 In case of emergency, contact the Poisons Information Centre by calling 13 11 26.

 Frequently Asked Questions